Network

 service network eth<id>.<vlanid>

-Below, we define two networks, one for untagged traffic and one for traffic tagged for VLAN 100.
+You can use a portion of your address space for VLAN traffic.
+Below, we define two networks, one for untagged, non-VLAN traffic and one for traffic tagged for VLAN 100.
 Traffic having any other tag is dropped.
-This configuration is not recommended.
+This should match the settings on your network switch.

 • If you just created the VLAN interface, click Restart on the network line.